 In order to optimize time allowed for reader services, the student with a disability must organize the reader’s work as efficiently as possible, with specific instructions and timelines.
 Students should plan as far in advance as possible since projects frequently may require more time than originally anticipated.
 To foster a good working relationship, both student and reader should be dependable and reasonable with expectations.
 The student with a disability should be prepared to explain the basic ramifications of the disability, since some readers may have had little or no previous contact with a person who has a disability.

 F. Laboratory Assistants for Students with Physical Disabilities

 The OSD will provide laboratory assistants when necessary.
 The OSD maintains a list of individuals who are available for employment as laboratory assistants.
 Students may also identify a qualified individual to serve as a laboratory assistant.
 The student must guide the assistant through each of the steps in the experiment.
 The assistant is intended to act as the student’s hands or eyes for the purpose of accommodating the student’s disability.
 All conclusions that result from the lab exercise are the responsibility of the student.

 G. Interpreters/Real-Time Captioning (RTC)/Computer Assisted Transcribers (CAT)

 Students should request these services from the Deaf and Hard of Hearing Specialist immediately following registration through the student’s OSD Online Services (AIM) page by clicking on the check-box for interpreting or academic captioning services for each class.
 Timely request of academic captioning and interpreting services is required to allow for sufficient time to arrange services.
-Student who do not have access to the OSD Online Services may request services by completing the “Request for Services Form ( RSF)” to request their services (see Appendix E).
+Student who do not have access to the OSD Online Services (AIM) may may contact the OSD office for assistance.

 Students must be enrolled in classes in order for the Request for Services Form (RSF) to be processed for classes , proof of enrollment must accompany the RSF.